-For San Francisco, the arterial model mostly relies on data from a fleet of 500 taxis where each vehicle reports GPS position data every minute.
+For San Francisco, the arterial model mostly relies on data from a fleet of 500 taxis that reports GPS position data every minute.
 One of the challenges with this type of data is related to its inherent sparsity and measurement noise, which does not allow the taxi traces to be uniquely map-matched to the model graph.
 To solve this problem, a dedicated hidden Markov model map-matching algorithm has been developed [11], which computes the probability of all possible paths between consecutive GPS points from the same taxi and produces the most likely mapping of the taxi traces.
+This can then be integrated into the Bayesian link travel-time model of traffic.